duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 We say that the output has been "redirected" to the file.

-If you use `>>`, then the output will be appended to the file rather than overwriting it.
+If you use `>>` instead, then the output will be appended to the file rather than overwriting it.
+This is useful for things like log files.

 ## Standard Input